 Many of us have bought a used car.
 The experience is not especially fun.
-Not to say there aren't good used cars to find – my first car was a '98 Nissan Maxima with 150,000 miles on it but ran like a charm.
+Not to say there aren't good used cars to find – my first car was a '98 Nissan Maxima with 150,000 miles on it, but it ran like a charm.
 There are also lemons.
 The lemons look good and might even drive off fine, but a week later – they stop working.
 The used car negotiation is a battle of information asymmetry.

 Buyers want a discount because they don't know whether the car will need significant maintenance in the future or if it's a lemon.
-But sellers know exactly which kind of car they have.
-Sellers who have good cars won't be willing to sell at a discount and leave the market without any other mechanisms.
+But sellers know precisely which kind of car they have.
+Sellers who have good cars won't be willing to sell at a discount and leave the market without other mechanisms.
 As a result, the average quality of used cars goes down, and a positive feedback loop.
 We're stuck with lemons.

-One method is called signaling theory, developed by Mike Spence, winner of the Nobel Prize in economics on his work in information theory and a professor at my alma mater, Stanford GSB.
+One method is called signaling theory, developed by Mike Spence, winner of the Nobel Prize in economics for his work in information theory and a professor at my alma mater, Stanford GSB.
 He proposed that signaling information could level the playing field in markets with information asymmetry.

 The question remains – can we find more credible and correlated signals for the labor market than education?
 Certainly, boot camps, income-share agreements, and alternatives to college will change the future of education.

 Signals are one solution to adverse selection.
 Understand what signals you can send in your work to separate you from the rest.